 - **Juice approximately 8 carrots.
 Drink the juice and reserve 1 cup pulp.

-- Place walnuts, cashews, sunflower seeds, and almonds in a food processor or blender and pulse until you have a medium fine meal consistency ***(it's nice to have pieces of nuts to chew on).
+- Place walnuts, cashews, sunflower seeds, and almonds in a food processor or blender and pulse until you have a medium fine meal consistency ***(it's nice to have pieces of nuts to chew on, see notes).
 Remove to a large mixing bowl.

 - Place onion, celery, garlic and cilantro (parsley) in food processor and pulse until you have nearly a puree.
 Remove to same large mixing bowl as nut mixture.